PeterShinners/comp/design/function.md

 For simple values passed to named block parameters, use regular named argument syntax without the dot prefix.

-Ephemeral blocks are created with `:{...}` syntax but cannot be invoked until they are typed.
+Ephemeral blocks are created with `:{...}` or `:[...]` syntax but cannot be invoked until they are typed.
 When passed to function arguments, they are automatically morphed to match the expected block input shape.
 This provides type safety while allowing flexible block definitions.

 Block arguments are determined by the function's arg shape definition.
 When the parser encounters `:{}`, it creates a deferred block.